 Your support will pioneer revolutionary new research to enable a more effective treatment for all trauma survivors, including those affected by war, sexual assault, torture, rape and child abuse.

-Supported by NHS England, we are working in conjunction with MAPS (The Multidisciplinary Association for Psychedelic Studies) and world-class researchers in this pioneering field at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London and MAPS to deliver the UK’s first MDMA-assisted therapy trial committed to finding an effective treatment for PTSD - even for those who suffer with severe, chronic symptoms.
+Supported by NHS England, we are working in conjunction with MAPS (The Multidisciplinary Association for Psychedelic Studies) and world-class researchers in this pioneering field at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London, as together they deliver the UK’s first MDMA-assisted therapy trial committed to finding an effective treatment for PTSD - even for those who suffer with severe, chronic symptoms.

 How your donation will be used

 The total cost to deliver the Pioneer Programme in the UK is £1.5m.
 To kick-start the programme, SWV has committed £100,000 to the fundraising appeal.

 With thanks to our partners, including NHS England and MAPS, we have raised £800,000 of the £1.5m costs with pledges taking us to our appeal target.

 With 4.4% of the civilian population with PTSD in England, MDMA-assisted therapy will be a game-changer in this complex and difficult field, reducing the long-term, and repeated, costs of care for those with PTSD.

 Once approved we expect this treatment to be available for c. £10,000 per patient.
 This makes it more cost-effective than existing, and often repeated, in-patient admissions at £25,000 for three months in addition to the societal costs associated with the illness.